| Along SR 341, 2.4 miles north of Geiger Summit |

 Signed: Both lanes of SR 341

-Notes: This marker was one of thirty markers that was re-vamped in 2015 in celebration of "Battle Born, 150th: A State Sesquicentennial" (as evident by the campaign's logo on the plaque).
+Marker History: This marker was one of the many markers that was re-vamped in 2015 in celebration of "Battle Born, 150th: A State Sesquicentennial" (as evident by the campaign's logo on the plaque).
+And well, Marker 211 has been shuffled between Washoe and Storey Counties!
+Let me explain.

 Exact Description: